 For Britain, in this closing chapter of the war, the crossing of the Sambre-Oise Canal was one of their last actions.
-Here, the 2nd Royal Sussex and 2nd Manchesters forced their way across the canal at its narrowest point, engineers laying bridges that infantry charged across while under fire from Germans on the other side, many well protected inside the canal’s lockhouse.
+Here, 2 Royal Sussex and 2 Manchesters forced their way across the canal at its narrowest point, engineers laying bridges that infantry charged across while under fire from Germans on the other side, many well protected inside the canal’s lockhouse.
 It was a huge action, and around 2,000 men were killed.

-One was 2nd Lt Wilfred Edward Salter Owen – shot in the head while trying to cross.
-He’d received the Military Cross for gallantry displayed in early October.
+One was 2 Lieutenant Wilfred Edward Salter Owen – shot in the head while trying to cross.
+He had received the Military Cross for gallantry displayed in early October.
 News of this probably reached his family in good time.
-His death, occurring on November 4th, didn’t reach his family until November 11th, right after celebrations had started upon news of the armistice.
+His death, occurring on November 4, did not reach them until November 11, right after celebrations had started upon news of the armistice.